benthepoet/mithril-graphql/README.md

     )
 ```

-## Recommended Usage
+## Additional notes
-For optimal use, it is recommended that GraphQL are written statically and utilize variables.
+For optimal use, it is recommended that GraphQL queries utilize variables opposed to string interpolation.
 Before the client sends
 the request it will try to minify the query.
 Minification will strip out any carriage returns that are followed immediately by tabs or spaces.

-## Good
+### Good

-### queries.js
+#### queries.js
 ```
 const queries = {
     User: `